zmudc/openiked/README.md

 PFKEYv2 flow implementation (SADB) and message passing between kernel and iked.
 Current known limitations are:

-* VPN traffic leakage prevention:
-Automatic blocking of IPv6 traffic is not working on KAME-bases stacks.
+* IPv6 and MOBIKE support:
+Features dependent on OpenBSD's native pfkey implementation may not work.
+Currently on NetBSD this includes IPv6 flows which do not work on NetBSD, and MOBIKE has not yet been tested using this portable version.

 * NAT-T:
-NAT-T is only supported on OpenBSD and Darwin (OS X).
+NAT-T is only supported on OpenBSD, Darwin (OS X), and NetBSD.
 The NAT-T API is not standardized in PFKEYv2, not even on a semi-level, and differs in most operating systems, if supported at all.

+* Integration with OpenBSD specific components:
+Support for integration with the OpenBSD enc device and the OpenBSD packet filter tagging feature is not available on systems lacking these components.

 * Crypto algorithms:
 Some of the crypto algorithms are either not supported on other systems